jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

     root@rpi2# raspistill -t 0 -hf -vf

-#### PWM with Pi-Blaster
+#### PWM

+There are [two hardware timers][hardware-pwm] with kernel support available on the RPi's with 40 pin headers.
+Only one of the timers is available on the original RPi 1 with it's 26 pin header.

-One RPi specific program included in the `console-image` is [pi-blaster][pi-blaster], a utility to efficiently drive PWM outputs from some of the gpio pins.
+The `console-image` contains a utility called [pi-blaster][pi-blaster-post] that can be used to efficiently drive PWM outputs from gpio pins.

-The version I included is slightly modified from upstream.

-You may or may not want those changes.

-See [this post][pi-blaster-post] for a description.

 [rpi]: https://www.raspberrypi.org/
 [raspbian]: https://www.raspbian.org/